abbreviatedman/spellbound/data/quotes.md

 484
 00:22:41,067 --> 00:22:46,605
-Hey, uh...
-Let you in
+Hey, uh… Let you in
 on a little secret?

 485